ljjTYJR/PapersReading/Point Set Registration.md

   - This paper propose a registration algorithm based-on deep-learning.
   - It uses the network to find the inlier features(The used features provided by "FCGF")；Use a kind of function to calculate the coarse alignment; Use the gradient-based methods to get a find registration.
   - **Some thoughts:** The positions of the points can also be regarded as a kind of "features".

+- **Large-scale Point Cloud Semantic Segmentation with Superpoint Graphs**

+  > Landrieu, Loic, and Martin Simonovsky.
+"Large-scale point cloud semantic segmentation with superpoint graphs." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
+2018.
+  >
+  > **Citations:** 660

 ## Graph-Based / Spectral-Based